lunardao/research/investment_portal/README.md

 ## Governance TL:DR

 - Write an [LIP](https://wiki.lunardao.net/lip-0001.html) (LunarDAO Improvement Proposal).
-- Post in on the [forum](https://forum.lunardao.net/c/proposals/) and discuss with the community.
+- Post in to the [forum](https://forum.lunardao.net/c/proposals/) and discuss with the community.
-- When proposal finalized announce voting.
+- When proposal is finalized, announce voting.
 - Submit proposal on-chain
 - The voting is opened for 72h, after this time there will be a grace period during which any member can ragequit if they disagree with the outcome of the vote.
 - 50% + 1 $VOX of voting amount is needed for a proposal to be approved, otherwise the proposal is rejected.